Sharp-tailed grouse hunting and management

 Wisconsin sharp-tailed grouse management plan

-The Wisconsin Sharp-tailed Grouse Management Plan contains information on sharp-tailed grouse taxonomy, natural history, habitat requirements, population status and distribution, along with management goals and strategies for ensuring the long-term viability of sharp-tailed grouse populations in Wisconsin.
+The Wisconsin Sharp-tailed Grouse Management Plan [PDF] contains information on sharp-tailed grouse taxonomy, natural history, habitat requirements, population status and distribution, along with management goals and strategies for ensuring the long-term viability of sharp-tailed grouse populations in Wisconsin.

 Sharp-tailed Grouse Advisory Committee